GiacomoValliPhD/openhdemg/docs/GUI_advanced.md

 ![mus_tracking](md_graphics/GUI/MU_Tracking_window.png)

 1. You need to specify the `Type of file` you want to track MUs across in the respective dropdown.
 The available filetypes are:
     - `OTB` (.mat file exportable by OTBiolab+)
     - `DEMUSE` (.mat file used in DEMUSE)
-- `Open_HD-EMG` (emgfile or reference signal stored in .json format)
+    - `OPENHDEMG` (emgfile or reference signal stored in .json format)
-- `custom` (custom data from a .csv file)
+    - `CUSTOM` (custom data from a .csv file)

-Each filetype corresponds to a distinct datatype that shpuld match the file you want to analyse.
+    Each filetype corresponds to a distinct datatype that should match the file you want to analyse.
 So, select the **Type of file** corresponding to the type of your file.
 In case you selected `OTB` specify the `extension factor` in the dropdown.

 2. Load the files according to specified `Type of file`using the `Load File 1` and `Load File 2` buttons.

-3. Select the cross-correlation minimum value to consider two MUs to be the same in the `Threshold` dropdown.
+3. Select the minimum cross-correlation value to consider two MUs to be the same in the `Threshold` dropdown.

 4. Specify the timewindow across which you want the spike triggered average to be computed in the `Timewindow` dropdown.